 It is no secret that company liquidation, such as a CVL, has a price tag attached to it.
-For a company in financial distress meeting this cost may seem out of reach, after all the reason you are looking to liquidate your company may well be due to mounting debts and rapidly dwindling funds.
+For a company in financial distress meeting this cost may seem out of reach, after all the reason you are looking to liquidate your company is almost certainly due to mounting debts and rapidly dwindling funds.
 However, it is important to understand how company liquidation works before you write off this option as being unaffordable.

-You should also consider whether your company is awaiting any money from customers or clients, perhaps through unpaid invoices.
-If so, and it is possible to recover this money, this will be classed as an asset of the company and the money can be used to pay for the liquidation.
+You should also consider whether your company is awaiting any money from customers or clients through unpaid invoices.
+If so, and it is possible to recover this money, this will be classed as an asset of the company and this money can likewise be used to pay for the liquidation.

 Most people know that employees are entitled to a redundancy payment should the company they work for go under.
 However, what is less well known is that many company directors are also eligible to claim for redundancy and other statutory entitlements following their company going into liquidation.
 This is because typically, directors are also classed as employees of their company.

 Eligibility for redundancy depends on several factors, including age, length of service, and the amount of weekly hours worked during the time of employment.
-Claims are made from the National Insurance Fund through the Redundancy Payments Service (RPS).
-Should you qualify for director redundancy, you can use this money to fund the liquidation of your company.
-Our team of licensed insolvency practitioners can help you navigate the claims process, and suggest the best way of using this money to help fund the liquidation.
+Claims are made from the National Insurance Fund through the Redundancy Payments Service (RPS) should the company be unable to meet these costs itself.
+This can be a huge financial lifeline to directors of struggling companies at a time when money is likely to be tight.

 Please note this will only be an option if your company is insolvent; director redundancy does not apply in the case of solvent liquidations.